 - Cascom, a contractor for Time Warner Cable Inc., was ordered by federal court in Ohio to pay $1.5 million (half for back wages and half for liquidated damages) to class of 250 former cable installers who had been misclassified as independent contractors in violation of the Fair Labor Standards Act.
 On September 11, 2011, the Court held that the installers working for Cascom were employees covered by the FLSA and, consequently, were entitled to overtime compensation under the FLSA.
 Although the company is now defunct, the Department of Labor, which brought the action, has stated that it will attempt to collect the money from the former owner of Cascom.
 Solis v.
 Cascom, Case No. 3:09-cv-257 (TMR) (S. D. Ohio August 27, 2013).

 On the Legislative Front

 - New Jersey Governor Christie vetoes on September 9, 2103 the Truck Operator Independent Contractor Act, which had been passed along party lines in both houses of the New Jersey legislature.
-As noted in our prior blog post on September 9, 2013, the bill (A1578) would have created a presumption that parcel delivery and drayage truck drivers in New Jersey are employees and not independent contractors unless they can satisfy a three-pronged statutory test for independent contractor status.
+As noted in my prior blog post on September 9, 2013, the bill (A1578) would have created a presumption that parcel delivery and drayage truck drivers in New Jersey are employees and not independent contractors unless they can satisfy a three-pronged statutory test for independent contractor status.
 The Governor noted at least two areas of concern regarding the bill: (1) the bill would undo the independent contractor model currently in use by trucking businesses in New Jersey by establishing a presumption of employment; and (2) criminal penalties could be imposed even if the misclassification was not willful, thereby creating the potential that prudent trucking businesses using the independent contractor model would move their companies outside of New Jersey.

 Regulatory and Enforcement Initiatives